h-lima/sabinaHSBM/docs/Supporting_Information_S1_sabinaHSBM.md

   RStudio Server is already installed in the image.

   A default user was created with username `test` and password `sabinahsbm`.
 But we recommend you to set your own.
-  Create a user and password (This step is only needed the first time) (replace `yourname` with your desired username):
+  Create a user and password (This step is only needed the first time) (replace `yourname` with your desired username and password):

      ```bash
      useradd -m yourname